 In lieu of flowers donations to.Go Fund Me for Calistus would be appreciated.

-For more information or to send condolences please visit jacobhollefuneralhome.com.To send flowers to the family of Calistus Anyichie, please visit Tribute Store
+For more information or to send condolences please visit jacobhollefuneralhome.com.To plant a tree in memory of Calistus Anyichie, please visit Tribute Store

 Celebration of Life and Reflections